Crocodile Lake

 CROCODILE LAKE CAMPSITES:

 The lake resembles the shape of a crocodile on a map, thus the name.
-The Crocodile River forms the tail of the best.
+The Crocodile River forms the tail of the beast.

 There are no routes from Crocodile Lake.
 It is a destination lake, similar to Bog Lake.
 Crocodile River (BWCA Entry Point 66) is one of the least used entry points in the BWCA.
 The easiest way to get to this lake is by starting at East Bearskin Lake.
 BWCA Entry Point 66 shares the same parking lot as BWCA Entry Point 64.
 It is also possible to arrive at Crocodile Lake by starting at South Bean Lake off Shoe Lake Road, but that route is more difficult due to the many portages and extra paddling required.
-The portage from East Bearskin Lake to Crocodile Lake is not easy though.
+The portage from East Bearskin Lake to Crocodile Lake is not super difficult, but it is somewhat long.
 It climbs about 100 feet in the first 25 rods or so.
 After that, the portage is flat and uneventful.
-Also note that the portage along Shoe Lake Road can be difficult to find.
+Also note that the portage along Shoe Lake Road can be difficult to find, if you are trying to reach Crocodile Lake from that direction.

 Crocodile Lake drains into East Bearskin Lake through the Crocodile River.
 There is a pretty waterfall along this river that can be viewed from a trail starting at the back of BWCA Campsite 697 on East Bearskin Lake.
-That campsite is just west of the portage between the two lakes.
+That campsite is just west of the portage between Crocodile Lake and East Bearskin Lake.
 Crocodile Lake and the Crocodile River are part of the Royal River drainage.
 The Royal River flows into the Pigeon River.

 Exploring Crocodile Lake